desmondknunoo/food-joint/README.md

 # FoodJoint
-It displays a list of food available on the app, the name of the restaurant, the price and a picture of the food.
+It displays a list of local Ghanaian food available on the app, the name of the restaurant, the price and a picture of the food.